 Benchmark and diagnose your Wi-Fi

 This tip is not an optimization technique per se, but it’s a great way to determine if our tips so far have had a positive effect on your network.
-The free "QCheck" tool will show you the response time, throughput, and streaming performance of your wireless setup.
-You can easily get it from this website after filling out a short form.
+There are a number of tools that will show you the response time, throughput, and streaming performance of your wireless setup.
+The ones we would recommend are LanSpeed Lite, Lanbench, and Netstress.

 Replace your antenna!